napari/napari.github.io/fundamentals/getting_started.md

 To launch napari from a python script, inside your script you should import `napari`, create a Qt GUI context, and then create the `Viewer` by adding some data.

-For example to add an image and some points inside your script you should include:
+For example, to add an image and some points inside your script you should include:

 ```python
 import napari